Parrots’ tongues enable them to mimic words, manipulate and funnel food into the throat, handle objects, and taste items.

 Can A Parrot Get A Tongue Infection?

 Foreign bodies account for many tongue infections.
 A dirty, rusty cage is a serious hazard if the parrot passes its tongue over the bars.
-Even a splinter of wood that’s broken off of a toy can become embedded in the tongue.
+Even a splinter of wood broken off a toy can become embedded in the tongue.

 According to the University Clinic for Companion Animals, hypovitaminosis (a vitamin A deficiency) can increase mucous build-up.
 It may also cause white plaque to appear around the base of the tongue.